Joey Castillo Unveils Sensor Watch Pro, a Hackable, Low-Power, Open Source Wristwatch Platform

 James Lewis

-An update to the open source and hackable Sensor Watch is coming soon.
+An update to the open-source and hackable Sensor Watch is coming soon.
 Joey Castillo from Oddly Specific Objects announced a Crowd Supply campaign for Sensor Watch Pro.
-This new addition to the watch line builds on the already hackable platform with options for expansions.
+This new addition to the watch line builds on the already hackable platform with options for expansion.

 Sensor Watch Pro is a replacement PCB for Casio wristwatches that utilize "Module 593," such as the Casio F-91W.
 It prioritizes low power consumption by not incorporating features like Bluetooth, Wi-Fi, or a high-resolution screen.
 Despite the absence of power-hungry features, it contains a lot of hardware with hackable capability.